Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 Chanakya Trade Report is a free open source software created by Infotech Financials Pvt Ltd which uses the NOTIS API to display daily trade reports of Equity, Derivatives and Currency markets.
 It is a desktop application that requires members to input their username and tokens assigned by NSE in order to function.

+### Application Features:
+- Members can inquire and download trades and actions.
+- Cash, Future & Options and Currency market options available.
+- Trade and actions file download which can be opened in Excel.
+- Live trading report.
+- Get total traded buy/sell values and total trades calculations.

 ![trade-window-with-data](/Chanakya-Trade-Report/docs/trade-report-window.jpg)